Visas for Minors

 Q: Do all minors have to come in person for their appointment?

-A: All minors under the age of 18 must be accompanied by both biological parents at the interview for their child's visa regardless the age.
+A: Minors under the age of 2 do not need to come in person for the appointment.
+All minors under the age of 18 must be accompanied by both biological parents at the interview for their child's visa regardless the age.
 The only exceptions would be death, divorce, a birth certificate showing father unknown, or legal custody due to other circumstances (e.g. adoption or orphans).
 In each exception, a legal document would be required to show cause for the other parent's absence.
 In the case of remarriage, the child's mother/father must appear with the current spouse (i.e. minor's stepparent).

 A: Yes, each minor under 18 years of age must present an original birth certificate at the time of the interview